GeorgePimpleton/Win32-games/README.md

 There are no executables included, they need to be created by compiling the sources.

 I currently use Visual Studio 2022 (Community) to update and test the game code, setting the C++ language standard to C++20.
-You should too.
-It's free.
+You should think about using it too.
+It's free for the Community edition.

 [Visual Studio 2022 Community download](https://visualstudio.microsoft.com/vs/community/)